Request a Proclamation

 - For events or activities intended for profit-making purposes.

 All proclamation text is subject to approval by the Office of the Mayor and modifications to the text may be necessary in order for text to be approved.
-Once text has been approved, an electronic copy of the document will be sent to the requester and the original proclamation will be posted at City Hall.
+Once text has been approved, an electronic copy of the document will be sent to the requester and posted on the City website.

 The City will not incur any expenses relating to the advertising or promotion of a proclamation unless a City department initiates the proclamation.
 Recipients are responsible for the promotion of the proclamation and organisation of related activities for all associated costs.